Last updated on August 12th, 2021 at 06:43 pm

 And why is rest only a reward IF we complete certain tasks?

-Let me tell you something, THIS MENTALITY IS NOT OK!!!!!!!!!!
-Yes, you want to be successful.
-Yes, you want to grind now so life can be easier later.
+Yes, you want to be successful and grind now so life can be easier later.
 Yes, you don’t want your excuses to cripple you.

-I think we can all agree with that, but at what point do we listen to our bodies?
+I think we can all agree with that, but at what point do you listen to your bodies?

 Just hear me out.
 Maybe you’re tired *wait for it*… because you’re not taking care of yourself.
 Maybe your mood is fluctuating because your hormones are out of balance.

 I get it, social media makes it hard.
 You constantly see messages of work work don’t stop.
 You see other people’s success and you might want in on that.
-You see the grind of everyone else, and maybe you think self-sacrifice is necessary.
+Seeing the grind of everyone else, might make you think self-sacrifice is necessary.

 I’m not here to tell you what kind of work ethic to adopt, or what strategy will work for you.
 Instead, I challenge you to observe how you’re feeling and to listen to your body more.